Raleigh Restraining Order Violation Attorney

 When personal relationships become strained, people take extreme actions to avoid one another.
 If they feel threatened, they may seek a restraining order, also known as a domestic violence protective order (DVPO).

 Violation of a DVPO can result in serious consequences.
-If you have been accused of violating a DVPO, contact North Carolina restraining order attorney Jonathan Breeden at (919) 661-4970 to defend you against those allegations.
+If you have been accused of violating a DVPO, contact Raleigh restraining order attorney Jonathan Breeden at (919) 661-4970 to defend you against those allegations.

 A DVPO is a civil protection order that commands a person to cease behaviors and actions against another person that constitute abuse.
 While there are several different situations where a person may file a DVPO, it is quite common to see these orders crop up between spouses, partners, and family members.